 - Preheat the oven to 400 degrees and cover the bottom of a large baking pan with parchment paper; set aside.

 - In a large bowl, combine the flours, baking soda, and rosemary.

-- Add the jam or compote and knead into the flour mixture until well combined.
+- Knead or stir the jam or compote into the flour mixture until well combined.
 The dough will be fairly wet and sticky.

 - Place in the oven and bake for 25 minutes or until brown and slightly firm at the top.

 - Remove from the oven and let them cool before serving.

 - Kneading the dough mixture lightly by hand makes the biscuits light and tender.